ForrSiis/vsv/README.md

 ** Creating Data Rows **

 Data rows (non headers) must be led by an explicit nonspace character, called delimiter.
+All leading spaces are ignored until a nonspace character is found, which becomes the delimiter for that row.

-Values for that row are placed between two delimiters.
+Values for a data row are placed between two delimiters.
 The first occurrence of a delimiter on that row is not counted as part of the values.
+To prevent delimiter-value collision, the delimiter should be a character that is not found in the values' texts of that row.

 A null value has zero length, signified by consecutive delimiters with nothing in between them.

 A delimiter at the end of the line after the final value is optional, unless the final value is a null value.

 Each row may have its own distinct delimiter.
-A text file may have different rows with various delimiters.
-Creators can use the same delimiters or mix them for different rows, as long as the desired values on that row are distinguishable (i.e. to prevent delimiter collision.)
+A text file may have distinct rows with their own delimiters.
+Creators can use the same delimiters or mix them for different rows, as long as the desired values on that row are distinguishable (i.e. to prevent delimiter-value collision.)

 When exporting to a VSV file, characters that are found in the values of a given row must not be used as delimiter for that row.
 Choose a character not found in that row's values as the delimiter for that row.

-Space and newline cannot be used as delimiter.
+- Space and newline cannot be used as delimiter.
 Any other single character may be used.
-Letters and numbers may be used as delimiters, but are not recommended.
+- Letters and numbers may be used as delimiters, but are not recommended.
-Avoid using header field brackets as data row delimiters.
+- Avoid using header field brackets as data row delimiters.
 Nevertheless, single bracket at beginning of a row should be read as a legal delimiter.
-Creators may have their own preferred delimiters.
+- Creators may have their own preferred delimiters.
 Common delimiters to use:

 ,
 :